Using a Flat Field Panel for Astrophotography

-The panel unit itself is strong, and was designed with anti-scratch, dirt-proof external surface.
+The panel unit itself is strong and was designed with an anti-scratch, dirt-proof external surface.
 I do not plan on leaving the panel exposed to the elements, especially the illumination side.
-The Artesky 250mm Flat Field Generator came with a padded canvas bag to store the flat panel in when not is use.
+The Artesky 250mm Flat Field Generator came with a padded canvas bag to store the flat panel in when not in use.

-The flat panel placed on top of the dew shield of telescope’s objective lens.
+The flat panel placed on top of the dew shield of the telescope’s objective lens.

 The Artesky website states that this flat panel requires a 12V 1A (minimum) power source to function properly.
 I used the included 12V DC cigarette lighter power cord to plug the flat panel into my 12V 10A AC DC adapter in the backyard.

 Creating Perfect Flat Frames